uditya22-flux/something/README.md

 # something
-I am trying something new
+I am trying something new.
+Trying to understand github with apnacollege